 Snead was shown as rotating more precisely around the center of gravity than any other golfer in the system.

-believe the Stack & Tilt system evolved from.
+the Stack & Tilt system evolved from.
 I actually view the Stack & Tilt system as a Swing-Throw action.
-This
+This is

 studied the New Horizons Golf Approach in detail will know that I believe there are 3 categories of golf actions

-in my books and elsewhere in this website.
-I primarily encourage Swinging actions, and my Swing Anchor
+my books and elsewhere in this website.
+I primarily encourage Swinging actions, and my Swing Anchor Techniques

-Techniques are generally introduced with Swinging in mind.
-However, whether Swinging, Hitting or Throwing, Swing
+are generally introduced with Swinging in mind.
+However, whether Swinging, Hitting or Throwing, Swing Anchor

 Back to Chip Beck.
 I believe there were a couple of things that influenced Chip Beck to change his Technique from